tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 	.. image:: /images/road/roadSegment/ParkingBuilder/ParkingBuilderExample1.png

 #.
-Position parking pointer where the line will start.
+Position the parking pointer where you want the line to start.

 	.. image:: /images/road/roadSegment/ParkingBuilder/PlaceCustomSegment2.png

 #.
-Enable rotation handle and set the rotation of parking slot by dragging circle on the scene.
+Enable rotation handle and set the rotation of the parking slot by dragging a circle in the scene.

 	.. image:: /images/road/roadSegment/ParkingBuilder/ParkingBuilderExample2.png

 #.
-Set the object parking line to `parking line` and rotate the direction of parking line by dragging circle on the scene.
+Set the object parking line to `parking line` and rotate the direction of the parking line by dragging a circle in the scene.

 	.. image:: /images/road/roadSegment/ParkingBuilder/ParkingBuilderExample3.png